Cookie consent management tool by TermsFeed FAQs: Dogsled Tours in Sweden, Finland & Norway | Nature Travels

 Cabins along the route will normally have shared sleeping rooms with bunk beds and facilities for cooking.
 Many cabins do not have electricity or running water - this is very much part of the wilderness experience - and everyone assists with tasks such as fetching water, chopping wood, and assisting with cooking/washing up, etc.

-See tour information for details.
-Some of our husky tours, such as Northern Lights Dog Sledding in Lapland and Husky Mountain Expedition in Lapland are also ideal for larger groups, for example for Armed Forces adventurous training expeditions (groups larger than 8 persons will normally be divided into smaller groups to follow parallel itineraries, both for safety reasons and to maintain the quality of the experience).
+Some of our husky tours, such as Wilderness Lodge and Husky Sledding in Swedish Lapland, are also ideal for larger groups as a private experience.
+Groups larger than 8 persons will usually be divided into two to sled separately with own guide during the day, both for safety and logistical reasons and preserve the quality and personal atmosphere of the adventure.

 Group size varies depending on the tour and many tours are also possible as private groups